 All artists who submit their work for Election should earn their income (partly or wholly) from the sale of their work.
 They should exhibit regularly and have a clear and coherant practice.

 Can I include any additional written work or texts?

 There is no need to include any texts with your work other than a clear label on each piece with your name, title and medium.
 All additional information required will have already been filled out on the Election application form online which Members will read through.

 If I can't bring my work to Bankside Gallery on the allocated delivery date, can I bring it in earlier?

 No, we can only accept delivery of works on that day.
 We'd advise using a professional art courier or a representative on your behalf.

 If I can't collect my work on the allocated collection date, can I collect at another time?

 If you are unable to collect, you can nominate someone to collect for you.
 Alternatively, Art Moves of Chelsea will pick up all uncollected work and put them in storage.
-Please see application pack for further details (available to download from December 2019).
+Please see application guidelines for further details.

 When will I hear if I have been successful or not?